abinit/abinit/doc/tutorial/eph4vpq.md

    -------------------------------------------
 ```

-Also, results of the variational polaron equations, computed with fixed displacments, at the last iteration of the energy-path evolution
+The output also lists the results of the final variational-polaron optimization at fixed displacements.
-are listed. $E_{\rm pol}$ values correspond to the minimal-energy path we were looking to obtain!
+The $E_\mathrm{pol}$ values trace the optimized minimum-energy path:

 ```md
  Printing the minimal energy path
    --------------------------------------------------------------------------------------